cloudera/hue/docs/docs-site/content/_index.md

 Thousands of companies and organizations use Hue to open-up their data and provide self service querying.
 Hue is heavily used by:

-* 1000+ paying customers
+* 1000+ customers
-* top Fortune 500
+* Top Fortune 500

 who are executing 100s of 1000s of queries daily.
 It also ships in Amazon AWS and its open source version is used by hundred of companies.

-Hue is also ideal for building your own Cloud SQL Editor and any contributions are welcome.
+Hue is also ideal for building your own Cloud SQL Editor and any contributions are welcomed.

 Administrate